MicrosoftDocs/dynamics-365-project-operations/articles/psa/add-in-plan-work-projects.md

 ## Data synchronization
+The tables in this section provide information about the synchronization of entity data between Project Service Automation and the Microsoft Project desktop add-in.

+### Project Task entity table
-The following table outlines how data is synchronized between Project Service Automation and the Microsoft Project desktop add-in.
+The following table outlines how Project Task entity data is synchronized between Project Service Automation and the Microsoft Project desktop add-in.

 | **Entity** | **Field** | **Microsoft Project to Project Service Automation** | **Project Service Automation to Microsoft Project** |
 | --- | --- | --- | --- |